MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/relationships-in-standard-dataflows.md

 ## Setting the Key field in the table

-To set the key field in the the, go to the **Keys** tab, and add a key to a field that has unique values.
+To set the key field in the table, go to the **Keys** tab, and add a key to a field that has unique values.

 > [!div class="mx-imgBorder"]
 > ![Set a key field](media/1/SetKey.png)